 Quigley Company Asbestos Products

-About twenty years after the company was founded, they began to utilize asbestos in a variety of their products.
-Since asbestos was cheap, accessible and naturally fire-resistant, it was the perfect additive to their line of refractory goods.
-Reports show the company continued to utilize the toxin until around 1977, despite likely being aware of the health risks of asbestos by 1959.
+About twenty years after the company was founded, it began to use asbestos in a variety of its products.
+Because asbestos was cheap, accessible and naturally fire-resistant, it was the perfect additive to the company’s line of refractory goods.
+Reports show the company continued to use the mineral until around 1977, despite likely being aware of the health risks of asbestos by 1959.